 What Is Polyback Metallic Twill?

 Metallic Twill is a woven fabric that utilizes metallic yarns to create a shiny applique material.
-We coat the Polyback Metallic Twill with our proprietary hot-melt adhesive (P600 1.5-Mil 49″ Polyback) so that it can be cut easier, layered, re/positioned and heat pressed.
-Polyback Metallic Twill has a hardness specification on the upper end, which makes it much easier to achieve a clean cut.
+We coat the 16.5" Polyback Metallic Twill with our proprietary hot-melt adhesive (P600 1.5-Mil Polyback) so that it can be cut easier, layered, re/positioned and heat-pressed.
+This material has a hardness specification on the upper end, which makes it much easier to achieve a clean cut.
 Clean cuts are are critical for embroidery machines that demand a precise edge to put a zigzag or satin stitch on the design.

 What Blade Should I Use To Cut Polyback Metallic Twill?

-A 60° blade works best for cutting Polyback Metallic Twill.
+60° blades work best for cutting Polyback Metallic Twill.
 On some machines it's called the "thick" blade.
 Machines vary, but 120 grams of downforce is usually sufficient to get a clean cut.

-Does Polyback Metallic Twill Have An Adhesive Backing?
+Does Polyback Metallic Twill Feature An Adhesive Backing?

-Yes.
-The thermal adhesive backing completely seals the twill yarns and provides stability for cutting + sewing onto garments.
-Its polyester-based coating has no PVC and can be cut on plotters, dies, lasers or even hand-cut.
-This adhesive system — (P600 1.5-Mil 49″ Polyback) — is available separately for coating materials other than Metallic Twill.
+Polyback's thermal adhesive backing (P600 1.5-Mil Polyback) completely seals the twill yarns and provides stability for cutting + sewing on garments.
+Its polyester-based coating has no PVC and can be cut on plotters, dies, lasers, or even hand-cut.
+This adhesive system is available separately for coating materials other than Metallic Twill.

-Will The P600 1.5-Mil Adhesive Gum Up My Sewing Needles?
+Will P600 1.5-Mil Polyback Adhesive Gum Up Sewing Needles?